odnoklassniki/grunt-retina-img/README.md

 > Small Grunt task for generating background-images from x2 size to x1.

-Due to fact this task is small configurable async wrapper for imageMagic utils, which aimed to create retina and non-retina image subsets a bit easier.
-It provides an access to ImageMagick via the node_imagemagick package.
+Due to fact this task is small configurable async wrapper for [imageMagic](http://www.imagemagick.org/) utils, which aimed to ease creating retina and non-retina image subsets.
+It provides an access to ImageMagick via the [node_imagemagick](https://github.com/rsms/node-imagemagick) package.

 ## Getting Started
 This task requires Grunt `~0.4.0`